The National Catholic Bioethics Center Professional Staff

 Marie Hilliard, J.C.L., Ph.D., R.N., Director of Bioethics and Public Policy

-Dr. Hilliard is a Colonel (Ret.) in the United States Army Reserve, where she served as a registered nurse for over 20 years.
-She served as the Acting Deputy Brigade Commander of the 5th Brigade, 98th Training Division, responsible for all United States Army Reserve medical training for the northeastern United States.
-She developed the northeastern U.S. Licensed Practical Nurse training program which was conducted out of Ft.
-Devens, Massachusetts and approved by the Massachusetts Board of Registration in Nursing.
-She has been recognized by the Army for her contributions with the Meritorious Service Medal.
+She is an elected member of a number of boards, including the Canon Law Society of America, the National Association of Catholic Nurses-U.S.A., and the International Catholic Committee of Nurses and Medico-Social Assistants.
+Dr. Hilliard is a Colonel (Ret.) in the U.S. Army Reserve, where she served as a registered nurse for over 20 years, most recently as the Acting Deputy Brigade Commander of the 5th Brigade, 98th Training Division, which was responsible for all U.S. Army Reserve medical training for the northeastern United States.
+She is a recipient of the United States Army Meritorious Service Medal.

 Rev. Tadeusz Pacholczyk, Ph.D., Director of Education